MilesLitteral/wraylib3d/README.md

 * `glfw`  (low level window functions), available here: https://www.glfw.org/
 * `libpq` (to support Realm/DB functions), available here: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads
 * NEW! `ruby` (to use the ScriptEngine Module), on linux you need to install `ruby` where pkg-config can find it,  for windows you will need https://rubyinstaller.org/.
 Then follow these extra steps:
-  - Modify hruby.cabal so it's extra-lib-dirs is an absolute path to lib on your machine
+  - Modify hruby.cabal so it's extra-lib-dirs is an absolute path to `lib` in the project root folder on your machine
   - OPTIONAL: If the provided .dlls have issues then replace x64-ucrt-ruby320.dll and x64-ucrt-ruby320.dll.a with provided versions from rubyinstaller.